 - 24+ month stability with documented validation

-The top gummy brands of 2023 didn't achieve dominance through superior marketing alone.
-They partnered with manufacturers who actually understand these technical realities and invested in the infrastructure to execute consistently at commercial scale.
+Top brands didn't dominate through marketing alone.
+They partnered with manufacturers who understand these technical realities and invested in infrastructure to execute consistently at scale.

 Questions You Should Be Asking